chrisnoonan98675/site/xl-testview/how-to/configure-xl-testview.markdown

     set XLT_SERVER_MEM_OPTS=-Xmx4096m -XX:MaxPermSize=256m
     server.cmd

-This is an example for a `/etc/sysconfig/xl-testview` or `/etc/default/xl-testview` file:
+To make the memory change persistent you can add the setting to the `/etc/sysconfig/xl-testview` or `/etc/default/xl-testview` file.
+This would look like:

     export XLT_SERVER_MEM_OPTS="-Xmx4096m -XX:MaxPermSize=256m"